RodneyMcQuain/Personal-Website-GatsbyJS/src/pages/blog/Creating Code Reviews That People Interact With/index.md

 ## Wrap Up

-To summarize, these are a few things you can do to get more interaction and value out of your code reviews:
+To summarize, these are a few techniques you can use to get more interaction and value out of your code reviews:

 * ask questions to directly get people involved with the review
 * refine the work so reviewers understand what they're reviewing